The following Academic Advisors serve the public health undergraduate students:

 Students not affiliated with the public health pre-major, major or minor, should view the information session posted here before signing up for appointment or drop-in advising with a public health advisor.

-Students sign up for an appointment by selecting an available slot on Trellis Advise.
+Students sign up for a virtual appointment by selecting an available slot on Trellis Advise.

 - The 30 minute private appointment is with the student's assigned academic advisor (determined by campus and last name).